Unique Features

 CROSS-DISCIPLINARY COURSEWORK:

 The Master of Professional Studies in Branding and Integrated Communications (BIC) is a 36-credit program.
 Graduate students are required to take four foundational courses to anchor themselves in the core principles of branding and integrated communication (12 credits).
-To deepen their expertise in a single area, students are required to take three additional courses in one of four specialization tracks: Management /Planning, Concepting /Copywriting /Art Direction, Media, or Public Relations (9 credits).
+To deepen their expertise in a single area, students are required to take three additional courses in one of four specialization tracks: Management/Planning, Concepting/Copywriting/Art Direction, Public Relations, or Media (9 credits).
 Students can also select from a number of electives that will be offered at various times throughout the four-semester sequence or from the other specialization tracks (9 credits).
 Students can deepen their specialization knowledge from existing graduate level courses in fine arts, humanities, engineering, and the social sciences at CCNY or at other marketing programs within CUNY, such as the one at Baruch.
 The program culminates in two required Capstone Practicums that are modeled on an agency experience and designed to replicate the branding and integrated communication process (6 credits).

 PORTFOLIO DEVELOPMENT: